Someone Smuggles Rare McLaren 620R Into Manila By Calling It A Cayman

 At the end of 2019, before the dreadful decade started, McLaren gave birth to a rare subspecies of the 570S – the 620R.
 Only 350 units of the road-legal race car will ever be built and one of them made its way to the Philippines, albeit, illegally.

-Caught by the country's Bureau of Customs, the limited-run McLaren 620R was caught red-handed at the Port of Manila.
+As reported by the country's Bureau of Customs, the limited-run McLaren 620R was caught red-handed at the Port of Manila.
 Worse, the special supercar was declared as a Porsche Cayman to avoid inevitable taxes.

-In a report by the Philippine Bureau of Customs, the McLaren 620R was supposed to arrive in Manila on July 16, 2020 and was apprehended by the authorities on August 3.
+In a social media post by the Philippine Bureau of Customs, the McLaren 620R was supposed to arrive in Manila on July 16, 2020 and was apprehended by the authorities on August 3.
 It was supposed to be locally valued at P33-million or around $672,080 at the current exchange rates, with corresponding duties and taxes of P16.8-million ($342,000).
 Of note, the Mclaren 620R has a $299,000 starting price tag in the U.S.

 Moreover, the Philippine Bureau of Customs noted that the importer only declared P1.5-million ($30,550) worth of taxes with this shipment, therefore evading around 90 percent of the total dues.